sdegutis/Novo-Cantico/app/routes/home/content.md

 ### A new (old) model layer

-TODO
+The simplest way to model anything is with a plain old JavaScript (TypeScript) object.
+This is the approach I've taken with my personal website.
+I'm still evolving this layer for my own needs, but so far, I have model objects which:

+1. Can handle loading/saving data to a file on disk
+2. Houses the "view" route for viewing this object in a public HTTP route
+3. Sometimes houses an "edit" route, if the model is editable from the site

+I should note here that this layer is not inherently a part of Novo Cantico per se, at least not yet.
+What I've written in this section is only what I've so far developed on my own personal website (which is basically a blog) per my needs.

-## Side-effects of all these
+## Implications of this new design

-Because the above layers are all orthogonal, they have many inherent advantages:
+Because the above layers are all orthogonal, they have many inherent advantages, but some of them are not very obvious or self-evident: